 ITS or IT’S?
 What’s the difference?

-One of the most common errors in English is confusing IT’S and ITS.
+One of the most common errors in English is to confuse IT’S and ITS.

 Definition for IT’S